tellae/starling/docs/run/usage.rst

 and your simulation data (see :ref:`inout`), you can run your scenario.

-Simulations are run by executing the script main.py from the project root with a path to the parameters file of the scenario.
+Simulations are run by executing the script main.py from the project root with the path to your scenario folder.
 For instance:

 .. code-block:: bash

-    python3 main.py data/models/SB_VS/my_scenario/inputs/Params.json
+    python3 main.py data/models/SB_VS/my_scenario/

 For more information about the options of main.py use the ``-h`` (or ``--help``) option: